-Other large, major exhibitions such as Ikat: Splendid Silks of Central Asia from the Guido Goldman Collection, Kaleidoscope of Color: Amish Quilts from the Collection of Faith and Stephen Brown, and Gee’s Bend: The Architecture of the Quilt (see illustration) brought objects to the Denver public that are not available in our collections or that complement our collections.
+Other large, major exhibitions such as Ikat: Splendid Silks of Central Asia from the Guido Goldman Collection, Kaleidoscope of Color: Amish Quilts from the Collection of Faith and Stephen Brown, and Gee’s Bend: The Architecture of the Quilt brought objects to the Denver public that are not available in our collections or that complement our collections.

-Textile Art in other Galleries
+Textile Art in Other Galleries

-Working with other curatorial departments, textile art has lends objects for display in the Asian, pre-Columbian, and Spanish colonial art galleries, thus placing the textiles into a larger cultural context.
+Working with other curatorial departments, textile art lends objects for display in the Asian, pre-Columbian, and Spanish colonial art galleries, thus placing the textiles into a larger cultural context.
 In turn, objects from Asian art, modern and contemporary, and native arts have been installed in the former textile art gallery to illustrate cross-cultural influences and design parallels.

 Publications by and about the textile art department include: